bezabu/bb-gp-pp4-part/README.md

 - Navigation Bar

   - Includes links to all parts of the website, allowing users to easily navigate between them.
 It is only visible if a user is logged in and the users link is greyed out and not functional for all users apart from level 3 and superusers.
-  - On smaller devices the menu links are condensed into a dropdown menu, saving valuable screen space.
+  - On smaller devices the menu links are condensed into a drop-down menu, saving valuable screen space.

   ![A screenshot of the Navigation bar as it appears on smaller devices](static/images/navbar01.webp)